harshtalks/safefetch/README.md

 let's understand with the example.

-Suppose we have a nextjs app where we have a dynamic page for a workspace details that takes workspaceId as a dynamic param
+Suppose we have a nextjs app where we have a dynamic page for a workspace details that takes workspaceId as a dynamic param with the help of ZOD library.

+Important: You need to have zod installed for this.

 Traditionally how you would do that is basically: